 Automobile brakes function like an energy converter.
-It converts frictional energy to heat through a mechanical system. for a brake to withstand its forces, It has to be of the right thickness and quality.
+It converts frictional energy to heat through a mechanical system.
+For a brake to withstand its forces, it must be the right thickness and quality.

-If you hear this sound, it means your brake pads have worn out to the extent that their metal linings are exposed, and these metal linings are now rubbing against the metal of the brake pads.
+If you hear this sound, it means your brake pads have worn out to the point that their metal linings are exposed, and they are now rubbing against the metal of the brake pads.
 This doesn’t just expose you to the risk of brake failure on the road, but it may also damage the rest of the braking system, including the rotor and calipers.
 Although replacing the brake pads is easy, if you don’t do this, it may cause more complicated problems!

 What causes grinding noise when braking?

 There are several reasons for grinding noise when braking.
-When it comes to automobiles identifying the cause of a fault or sound is the first step toward solving the problem.
-Below are common reasons that cause brakes to grind.
+When it comes to automobiles, identifying the cause of a fault or sound is the first step toward solving the problem.
+Below are common reasons brakes grind.

-From the above listed, leaving your vehicle idle can result in rust and corrosion on the rotors.
+From the list above, leaving your vehicle idle can lead to rust and corrosion on the rotors.
 This is often caused by bad weather.
-Also, a broken shim or worn-out shim can cause grinding noise when braking sometimes because it makes contact with a piece of the braking system.
+Also, a broken or worn-out shim can sometimes cause grinding noise when braking because it comes into contact with a part of the braking system.
 This contact leads to a grinding sound from the brake system.

 Lubrication reduces friction, and friction causes wear and tear.
-Friction is accomplished by sound; unlubricated caliper bolts can also produce grinding noise when braking hard.
+Friction is achieved through sound; unlubricated caliper bolts can also produce a grinding noise when braking hard.

 Brakes Grinding When Stopping

-If your brakes were grinding when you tried to pull over or decelerate, the blame should be on the brake pads or shoes.
-The brake pads should have an optimum thickness to ensure the best performance and braking force.
-However, after a while, your pads may begin to wear out.
+If your brakes were grinding when you tried to pull over or decelerate, the problem lies with the brake pads or shoes.
+The brake pads should have an optimal thickness to ensure optimal performance and braking force.
+However, over time, your pads may begin to wear out.

-When your brake pad isn’t as thick as the standard pad, it will start to emit a creaking noise when braking at low speed and every time you step foot on the pedals.
-This type of sound is referred to as brake scrubbing; it’s like an alert that tells you to replace your pads.
-If this audible warning is ignored, the brake pads may become completely worn out, and the creaking sound may become a grinding sound.
+When your brake pad isn’t as thick as a standard pad, it will start to emit a creaking noise when braking at low speed and whenever you step on the pedals.
+This type of sound is called brake scrubbing; it’s like an alert that tells you to replace your pads.
+If this audible warning is ignored, the brake pads may wear completely, and the creaking sound may turn into a grinding sound.

 Brakes Grinding While Driving